 - Heavily dredged areas have had well over one year to recover as the MPA was closed to dredgers on the 18th August 2015 after a violation of the Voluntary Exclusion Zone.

-- This ban means the ecosystem of the MPA has had over one full year to restore under the protection of the “MPA Umbrella Effect” (the whole ecosystem gets protected by accident rather than design, given the Government originally planned just to protect a short list of priority species )
+- This ban means the ecosystem of the MPA has had over one full year to restore under the “MPA Umbrella Effect” (the whole ecosystem gets protected by accident rather than design, given the Government originally planned just to protect a short list of priority species )

 - Parts of the MPA burrowed mud areas are no longer being trawled which means by-catch and damage to the wider ecosystem is reduced.
 We are not entirely sure this meets the “conserve” target for the MPA but we are happy for now.

 - The National Trust for Scotland funded a film called The Bountiful Sea the Story of Wester Ross Marine Protected Area which helped explain the MPA’s benefits to the community and visitors to the area.
-This was shown at the Summer Isles Festival (although sadly the beauty of it was not visible) but very widely seen.
-It’s success over 2000 views has proved that there is a great appetite for knowledge of the sea.
+This was shown at the Summer Isles Festival (although sadly the beauty of it was not visible) but very widely seen online.
+It has had well over 2000 views and rising so it has proved that there is a great appetite for knowledge of the sea.

-- Sea Change managed to achieve a first baseline survey focused on the heavily dredged sites – dorney sound and fox point as well as explore proposed fish farm sites and may have undiscovered a new maerl beds.
+- Sea Change managed to achieve a first baseline survey of maerl focused on the heavily dredged sites – dorney sound and fox point as well as explore proposed fish farm sites around Bottle island and Horse Island shellfish site.

-- According to the scallop divers observation “there were good signs of recovery.” and much more widespread maerl in the MPA than has been documented and some of it in good condition too.
+- According to the scallop divers purely anecdotal observations “there were good signs of recovery in scallop spat.” and much more widespread maerl in the MPA than we believe has been documented and some of it in good condition too.

-- Sea Change blog and FB page is being developed and some short films are being made from the August survey footage which Andy Jackson SubSea.tv. filmed.
+- Sea Change blog and FB page is being developed and some short Birthday films are being made from the August survey footage which Andy Jackson SubSea.tv. filmed.

 - We are now sourcing funding for a much larger baseline survey project to help support training for a community led survey.

 THE YEAR IN BRIEF: